Chart Color Schemes

 Woodridge faces educational challenges, with performance metrics placing it in the bottom quartile of areas assessed nationally

-The area has university qualification rates of 12.7%, significantly lower than the Greater Brisbane average of 30.5%.
+The area's university qualification rate is 12.7%, significantly lower than Greater Brisbane's average of 30.5%.
 Bachelor degrees are the most common at 8.9%, followed by postgraduate qualifications (2.9%) and graduate diplomas (0.9%).
-Vocational credentials are held by 36.6% of residents aged 15 and above, with advanced diplomas at 8.9% and certificates at 27.7%.
-Educational participation is high, with 35.9% of residents currently enrolled in formal education.
+Vocational credentials are prevalent, with 36.6% of residents aged 15+ holding them, including advanced diplomas (8.9%) and certificates (27.7%).
+Educational participation is high, with 35.9% of residents currently enrolled in formal education, comprising 12.8% in primary, 11.3% in secondary, and 3.6% in tertiary education.

 Frequently Asked Questions - Education